History of ARAA

 History of Otrada

 In 1968, a group of Americans of Russian descent living in the New York City vicinity formed the non-profit "The Russian American Society Otrada, Inc." Its purpose was to establish a cultural and educational center to support charitable, educational, and athletic programs.
 In 1974, the name was changed to "Otrada, Inc - the Society of Russian Americans."
-Throughout the years, 'Otrada' has served as a major cultural center for Russian Americans in the NY tri-state area, hosting numerous functions, children's camps, and helping those in need.
+Throughout the years, 'Otrada' has served as a major cultural center for Americans of Russian descent in the NY tri-state area, hosting numerous functions, children's camps, and helping those in need.
 Also located on the grounds of 'Otrada' is the chapel "Icon of the Mother of God Otrada" (which stands for comfort and consolation).
-The Chapel serves as both a reminder of the religious heritage of the Russian American community and provides a place of worship on the 'Otrada' grounds.
+The Chapel serves as both a reminder of the religious heritage of our community and provides a place of worship on the 'Otrada' grounds.

 The ARAA-Otrada Merger

 In 1999, the respective members of ARAA and Otrada voted to merge their respective organizations and form one new entity - "American-Russian Aid Association, Otrada, Inc."